 · notice that PowerPoint presentations are brought with memory stick and should be downloaded on the room computer before the session start

 · there will be a student-helper in each room to help with PowerPoint etc.

 · bear in mind that presenters should limit their talk to 15 minutes.
 Inform them in advance that you are going to give them a mark when the time is running off (with the sign “TIME, 2 min” / TIME available in the room).
 Keep record of time and inform the presenter when needed

 · open the discussion; you are welcome to address the first question while others might gather thoughts.

 The social programme

-Tuesday evening: a film screening and discussion: “Kaisa’s Enchanted Forest” (director Katja Gauriloff, orig.
+A film screening and discussion (16:00): ‘Kaisa’s Enchanted Forest’ (director Katja Gauriloff, orig.
 Kuun metsän Kaisa), documentary.

-Followed by a panel discussion with historians, films scholars, and scholars in Sámi culture
+Film screening is followed by a panel discussion with historians, films scholars, and scholars in Sámi culture.

 Years after her death, film director Jill Craigie reopens an old suitcase, left behind in her house.
 The contents prompt memories of the extraordinary life and loves of this forceful, charismatic woman.
 Working outside the British Documentary Movement in the 1940s and early 50s, Craigie (1911 – 99), was one of the first women directors in the UK and, later, the wife of former Labour leader, Michael Foot.
 Her films such as To Be Woman (1951), on equal pay for women, and Out of Chaos (1944) on modern art, featuring Henry Moore and Paul Nash, tackled new subjects for the cinema through a unique blend of drama, polemic and often humour.
 Dual narrative voices – from actual interviews and a script performed by Hayley Atwell – evoke the split between Craigie’s persona as a young, apparently confident film-maker and her later dismissal of her work.